MetPX/sarracenia/doc/sr_post.1.rst

 Another example::

- dd_post -dr /data/web/public_data -u http://dd.weather.gc.ca/bulletins/alphanumeric/SACN32_CWAO_123456 -b amqp://broker.com
+ sr_post -dr /data/web/public_data -u http://dd.weather.gc.ca/bulletins/alphanumeric/SACN32_CWAO_123456 -b amqp://broker.com

-By default, dd_post reads the file /data/web/public_data/bulletins/alphanumeric/SACN32_CWAO_123456 (concatenating the document_root and relative path of the source url to obtain the local file path) and calculates its checksum.
+By default, sr_post reads the file /data/web/public_data/bulletins/alphanumeric/SACN32_CWAO_123456 (concatenating the document_root and relative path of the source url to obtain the local file path) and calculates its checksum.
 It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post to defaults vhost '/' and exchange 'xs_guest'